C0d3N1nJ4/Spring-6-Java-Customer/README.md

 http://localhost:8080/actuator

-# Swagger
+# API Swagger

-The swagger documentation is available at the following URL : http://localhost:8080/swagger-ui.html
+The swagger documentation for the api endpoints is available at the following URL : http://localhost:8080/swagger-ui.html

+# Domain model

+The domain model is composed of three entities : Customer, Address and Contact.
+A Customer can have one address and one contact.